St. Margaret of Scotland Parish

 "The welcoming atmosphere at St. Margaret's keeps me coming back."

-"My family were founding members and have always liked the friendly, laid-back, faith focused community of St. Margaret's."
+"My family were founding members and have always liked the friendly, faith focused community of St. Margaret's."

 Our Patron Saint